tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 studentdict = {'name':'Sam', 'age':24}
 {% endhighlight %}

 Preceding each dictionary value is a key (in quotes) and a colon.
 Separating each key-value pair is a comma.
-You may store as many key-value pairs as you like in a dictionary.
+You may store as many key-value pairs as you like in a dictionary -- although, technically speaking, this is limited by how free much RAM/memory is available on your computer.

-Just like lists, dictionary values may comprise a mix of data types and can even include other dictionaries or lists.
-Lists, too, can contain dictionaries.

-{% highlight py %}
-# list of dictionaries
-students = [
-  {'name':'Sam', 'age':24},
-  {'name':'Lee', 'age':18}
-]
-{% endhighlight %}

-What you name your keys -- i.e. name and age -- and how you nest collections of elements should help relate your data to real-world models.

 ### Accessing Dictionaries

-To access a dictionary item, specify a key within square brackets.
+To access a dictionary item, specify its key within square brackets.

 {% highlight py %}
 print( studentdict['name'] )  # displays Sam
 print( studentdict['age'] )   # displays 24
-print( students[1]['name'] )  # displays Lee
 {% endhighlight %}

 To print the entire dictionary, omit the square brackets and key, leaving just the variable name.